sumitdotml/website/README.md

 A minimalistic personal blog and learning documentation website built with Next.js, Tailwind, and TypeScript.

+>[!NOTE]
+>**October 21, 2025**: This repo has been archived (& my site has been wiped) because I want to move away from Next.js and Vercel (due to various reasons, but primarily [this](https://x.com/paulbiggar/status/1972731712607047708?s=46)).
+You are still free to do whatever you want with this code since it works pretty well.
+But if you're like me, you probably don't wanna touch things Vercel anymore.

 ## Want to use this code for your own site?

 You are free to copy any part of this repository or even the entire thing.
 All I ask of you is to star this repository if you found it useful and maybe provide some credit & shoutout if you're feeling kind (but you don't have to if your vibes are not into these) :)